-Failure to remain in compliance with our obligations under the development financing agreement with Abingworth could lead to reduced funding under the agreement and/or the acceleration of potentially significant payments to Abingworth.
+Failure to remain in compliance with our obligations under the Development Financing Agreement (the Financing Agreement) with Abingworth could lead to the acceleration of potentially significant payments to Abingworth.

-On July 30, 2021, we entered into a Development Financing Agreement (the Financing Agreement) with Abingworth, pursuant to which Abingworth agreed to provide funding to us to support our development of seladelpar for the treatment of PBC.
-Pursuant to the Financing Agreement, Abingworth has committed to provide us up to \$100.0 million in funding, of which we have received \$75 million through August 2022.
-Pursuant to the Financing Agreement, we will be required to use commercially reasonable efforts to develop seladelpar and complete our development program in accordance with the Financing Agreement and an agreed timeline.
-In return, we will pay to Abingworth (1) upon the first to occur of regulatory approval of seladelpar for the treatment of PBC in the U.S., U.K., Germany, Spain, Italy or France (Regulatory Approval), fixed success payments equal to 2.0x of the funding provided and (2) variable success payments equal to 1.1x of the funding provided upon first reaching certain U.S. product sales milestones.
+In July 2021, we entered into a Development Financing Agreement with Abingworth, pursuant to which Abingworth has provided \$75 million in funding to us to support our development of seladelpar for the treatment of PBC.
+Pursuant to the Financing Agreement, we are required to use commercially reasonable efforts to develop seladelpar and complete our development program in accordance with the Financing Agreement and an agreed timeline.
+In return, we are obligated to pay to Abingworth (1) upon the first to occur of regulatory approval of seladelpar for the treatment of PBC in the U.S., U.K., Germany, Spain, Italy or France (Regulatory Approval), fixed success payments equal to 2.0x of the funding provided and (2) variable success payments equal to 1.1x of the funding provided upon first reaching certain U.S. product sales milestones.
 At the time that Abingworth receives, collectively, an aggregate of 3.1x of the funding provided, our payment obligations under the Financing Agreement will be fully satisfied.